xichro/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 > [!NOTE]
 > Before following the steps in this article, be sure to [Set up your development environment](../../set-up-your-development-environment.md).
+> Be sure to use lowercase characters in directories as npm does not support uppercase characters.

 You can also follow these steps by watching the video on the [SharePoint PnP YouTube Channel](https://www.youtube.com/watch?v=YqUIX2pMUzg&list=PLR9nK3mnD-OXvSWvS2zglCzz4iplhVrKq&index=2).